 Update an Existing Will with a Codicil

 You can make a change to an existing will by creating a "codicil."
 A codicil is a separate document that adds to or amends the terms of your original will.
 Every state requires certain legal formalities when creating an enforceable will, and codicils are usually subject to those same formalities.
 Usually this means that you need to be of sound mind when you make your codicil and that you and two witnesses need to sign it.
 A codicil does not need to be notarized.

 Revoke Your Will and Create a New One

 When the changes you need to make to a will are substantial, make a new will instead of simply amending an existing will with a codicil.
 You can cancel your original will by clearly stating in your new will your intention to revoke all prior wills.

 A Trusts and Estates Lawyer Can Help

 The law surrounding changes made to wills is complicated.
 Plus, the facts of each case are unique.
 This article provides a brief, general introduction to the topic.
-For more detailed information and a discussion about your individual circumstances, contact a trusts and estates lawyer.
+For more detailed information and a discussion about your individual circumstances, contact an estate planning lawyer.